nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 3.23    | &lt;cloudwatch agent name&gt;           | Name of the CloudWatch agent that collects the logs and metrics of the AWS EKS cluster.
 This name is automatically generated during the CloudWatch setup.
 3.24    | &lt;volume mount path&gt;           | Local path on the EC2 instance where the volume is mounted.
 3.25    | &lt;bucket name&gt;           | Name of a AWS S3 bucket.
-3.26    | &lt;arn encryption key&gt;           | ARor a encryption key using in an AWS S3 bucket, example: arn:aws:kms:eu-west-1:999999999:alias/aws/s3.
+3.26    | &lt;arn encryption key&gt;           | ARN encryption key used in an AWS S3 bucket, example: arn:aws:kms:eu-west-1:999999999:alias/aws/s3.

 ## 4.2 Installation Instructions